caiosbl/music_analytics_scraper/README.md

 ## Introduction

 The Music Analytics Scraper project aims to collect and analyze music statistics from different platforms and sources.
 By scraping data from popular music streaming services, social media platforms, and other sources, we can gain insights into music trends, popularity, and user preferences.

+And, by using this data, we can create reports, charts, and other visualizations to help us understand the music industry better.

 ## Requirements
 - [Docker](https://docs.docker.com/get-docker/)